Ashwinreddy611/GameChat/README.md

 * Click the code dropdown and copy the repo url
 * Open your terminal application (Git Bash for example) and change the working directory to the location where you want this clone.
 * enter the Git clone command and past the orignal url and click enter.

+### Credits
+* All images were taken from google images and can be found by searching the game name into the google search bar

+* The stripey background on the forms was found on css tricks and can be found [Here](https://css-tricks.com/stripes-css/)